jkempf42/kube-volttron/cluster-config/README.md

-Kube-volttron uses [Wireguard VPN](https://www.wireguard.com/) for point to point encrypted communication between the cloud VM and the on-site gateway nodes and [`kubeadm`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) to configure and administer the cluster.
+Kube-volttron uses [Wireguard VPN](https://www.wireguard.com/) for point to point encrypted communication between the central node VM and the gateway node and [`kubeadm`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) to configure and administer the cluster.
 While there are simpler Kubernetes distros to install, they generally are